 What is A Macerator Pump?

-A macerator is a pump that is attached to a toilet that grinds up solid waste using a high speed rotational blade which then pumps the waste into the drainage system.
+A macerator is a pump that is attached to a toilet that grinds up, or slices, solid waste using a high speed rotational blade which then pumps the waste into the drainage system.

 Exactly What Does a Macerator Do?